ihengki17/live-labs/DIMT2024-ID/README.md

 ---

-## Connect MongoDB Atlas to Confluent Cloud
+## Connect Imply Polaris to Confluent Cloud

-You can create the MongoDB Atlas Sink connector either through CLI or Confluent Cloud web UI.
+You can create the connection from Confluent Cloud to Imply Polaris using the connector on Kafka Ingestion on Imply Polaris.

 <details>
     <summary><b>CLI</b></summary>

-1. Run the following command to create the MongoDB Atlas Sink connector.
+1. Run .

    ```bash
    cd DIMT2024/confluent